What are file formats? What are the common Hadoop file format features? Which format should you be using?

 Parquet, an open-source file format for Hadoop, stores nested data structures in a flat columnar format.

-Compared to a traditional approach where data is stored in a row-oriented approach, Parquet is more efficient in terms of storage and performance.
+Compared to a traditional approach where data is stored in a row-oriented approach, Parquet file format is more efficient in terms of storage and performance.

 It is especially good for queries that read particular columns from a “wide” (with many columns) table since only needed columns are read, and IO is minimized.